-Friends University has approved a modest 5 percent tuition increase for traditional undergraduate students in the College of Business, Arts, Sciences and Education (CBASE) for the 2013-14 academic year.
+Friends University recently approved a modest 5 percent tuition increase for traditional undergraduate students in the College of Business, Arts, Sciences and Education (CBASE) for the 2014-15 academic year.

-“The University has worked very hard in recent years to ensure our costs remain as reasonable as possible,” said Dr. T.J.
+“Keeping our costs as reasonable as possible is something we consider very carefully each year,” said Dr. T.J.
 Arant, president of Friends University.

 Some of the brightest young math minds in the state will be converging on Friends University Feb.
 19 as part of the American Mathematics Competition (AMC) 10/12.

 Middle school and high school students will have the opportunity to take a preliminary test, which could earn them a spot in regional and national competitions with the Mathematics Association of America.

 “The main purpose is to spur interest in math,” said Dr. Nora Strasser, professor of math at Friends University and chair of the Division of Natural Science and Mathematics.

 Friends University is pleased to announce the appointment of Deb Stockman as associate vice president of Institutional Advancement.
 Stockman’s primary responsibilities will be to oversee communications and brand management for the University.

 Friends University wishes everyone not only a happy Valentine’s Day, but a healthy one as well.